dev3z/DSA-Notes-Problems/README.md

 # Synced Notion Notes

+UL - LL - 1   ( when both exclusive )

+UL - LL - 1   ( when both inclusive )

+UL - LL         ( when any one inclusive  & other exclusive )

 ```
 1. List Interface (e.g., ArrayList, LinkedList) // Commonly Used
 add(E e);                    // Adds element to the list